 Lessons for New Zealand

 While only one town – or part of a larger town – will get Chorus’ gigabit service at an entry-level price, the faster internet service will be available throughout urban New Zealand.
-And the prices New Zealand businesses are charged for UFB are roughly in line with those in Chattanooga.
+The prices Chorus charges New Zealand businesses for UFB are in line with those in Chattanooga.

 In other words, if we get this right, our fibre-lead regeneration could be on a national scale rather than just in one centre.

-For the immediate future most gains will come from the efficiency of faster broadband, but we could expect something of a design renaissance.
+In the immediate future, most gains will come from the efficiency of faster broadband, but we could expect something of a design renaissance.